Tuna and billfish larval distributions in a warming ocean: Discussion

 \section{Discussion}

 Our aim was to expand the ecophysiological understanding of tuna and billfish with emphasis on mapping larval habitats and quantifying the response of larvae to ongoing ocean warming.
-We achieved this by developing a geostatistical species-distribution model with high explanatory power based on the most comprehensive dataset on tuna and billfish larvae in the Pacific Ocean to date~\cite{buenafe2022global, nishikawa1985average}.
-Our study is among the first of its kind, not because of data unavailability, but due to recent advancements in geostatistical species-distribution modelling~\cite{thorson2015spatial} and the computational resources required to generate basin-wide results.
+We achieved this by developing a geostatistical species-distribution model with high explanatory power, and training the model with the most comprehensive dataset on tuna and billfish larvae in the Pacific Ocean to date~\cite{buenafe2022global, nishikawa1985average}.
+Data availability notwithstanding, ours is among the first studies of its kind, arguably due to recent advancements in geostatistical species-distribution modelling~\cite{thorson2015spatial} and the computational resources required to generate basin-wide results.
 We used a workstation with 128 CPU cores and 1\,TB of memory during the modelling process.

-The model we developed is versatile.
+Our approach may find many uses.
 Conservationists, for example, might use it to determine the distribution of larval diversity in the Pacific (Figure~\ref{fig:larvaldiversity}).
-The distribution reveals a distinctive divide in larval diversity across 140$^\circ$\,W longitude, and a hotspot of diversity south of Japan during boreal spring and summer.
-These patterns align with established distributions of SST~\cite{liu2019eastern} and sea-surface-height variability~\cite{kang2010eddy}, with the latter being the environmental variable most closely linked to the model-generated latent spatial field and thereby larval densities.
+This distribution reveals a distinctive divide in larval diversity across 140$^\circ$\,W longitude, and a hotspot of diversity south of Japan during boreal spring and summer.
+These patterns align with established distributions of SST~\cite{liu2019eastern} and sea-surface-height variability~\cite{kang2010eddy}, with the latter being the biogeochemical variable most closely linked to the model-generated environmental potentials and thereby larval densities.

+The occurrence of larvae in our study is limited to the SST range 21.4-31.5\,$^\circ$C. Others have reported similar findings in the field~\cite{kitagawa2010restricted, hyde2006central} and in laboratory experiments~\cite{fujioka2024influence, margulies2007spawning}.
+It is well-known, however, that the temperature tolerance range for larvae is narrower than that for adults~\cite{pons2017effects}, which is why SST is considered a limiting factor for tuna and billfish reproduction.
+Sustained temperatures above 30\,$^\circ$C in critical areas could threaten reproductive activity.

+Following the large-scale larval survey by Nishikawa et al.~\cite{nishikawa1985average}, subsequent studies have been spatially and temporally limited.
+Many confirm that spawning likely occurs within the spatial range predicted herein~\cite{hernandez2019evidence}.
+Some larval surveys and stable-isotope analyses, however, suggest that spawning may be occurring beyond our predicted range, particularly around Hawaii and along the eastern Pacific coast~\cite{wells2021nursery, armas1999confirmation}.
+We may have underestimated larval presence in these areas because effort of the original survey was low there.
+This underestimation, along with the failure to detect optimal SST values for blue marlin and sailfish, underscores the limitations of even the largest available larval dataset, and highlights the need for new basin-wide larval surveys.